bmcsoftware/vscode-ispw/ispw/README.md

-# ispw README
+# ISPW README

-This is the README for your extension "ispw".
-After writing up a brief description, we recommend including the following sections.

 ## Features
+This extension enables key features from BMC's ISPW product that will allow users to integrate their ISPW, Git, and VSCode development processes.

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.